 - Arson Investigation

-To receive updates on firefighter recruitment, please fill out a job interest card.
+To receive updates on firefighter recruitment, please visit the City of Burbank Online Employment Center and subscribe to a job alert.

 - Written Test: May measure your ability to understand written and oral directions, mathematics, mechanical aptitude and reasoning skills.